 My career has focused more on teaching than writing.
 However, I do have a number of books and articles that you may find useful, listed on my resume which can be found under the ABOUT tab in the menu above.
 Your local bookstore can obtain any title.
 If not, please contact me.

 • The Baker volume on God’s will is also available in Spanish and Indonesian.
-There are some lectures on this subject available on CDs.
-Please inquire for availability.
+There are some lectures on this subject available on this site.

 The Four Views volume is an advanced reflection by prominent scholars about how Scripture is relevant in the modern world.
 Views are presented and each author responds to the other authors.
 Three additional scholars also contribute ideas and critique.